Azure-Samples/azure-spring-boot-samples/aad/spring-cloud-azure-starter-active-directory/aad-resource-server-by-filter-stateless/README.md

 ## Getting started
 The sample is composed of two layers: vue.js client and Spring Boot RESTful Web Service.
-You need to make some changes to get it working with your Azure AD tenant on both sides.
+You need to make some changes to get it working with your Microsoft Entra tenant on both sides.

-### Register your application with your Azure Active Directory Tenant
+### Register your application with your Microsoft Entra Tenant

 Follow the guide [here](https://docs.microsoft.com/azure/active-directory/develop/quickstart-register-app).

 ### Configure appRoles

-In order to use only the `id_token` for our authentication and authorization purposes we will use the `appRoles` feature which AAD provides.
+In order to use only the `id_token` for our authentication and authorization purposes we will use the `appRoles` feature which Microsoft Entra ID provides.
 Follow the guide [Add app roles in your application](https://docs.microsoft.com/azure/active-directory/develop/howto-add-app-roles-in-azure-ad-apps)

 For the test SPA provided with this example you should create the following roles in your manifest: